stobrien89/booking_app/README.md

 ## Reservations

 As a user, I should be able to should be able to review my experience booking a room/space.
-As a user, I should be able to confirm my booking via secure payment.

 ## Searching